Treatments and Surgical Options for Gallbladder Disease

 - Ultrasound: A technician glides a hand-held device over your stomach.
 The device sends sound waves to your gallbladder.
 The sound waves bounce off your gallbladder, liver, and other organs.
 The echoes make electrical impulses that create a picture of your gallbladder on a video monitor.
 If you have gallstones, the sound waves will also bounce off the stones and show their location.

 - Computerized tomography (CT) scan: An X-ray produces cross-section images of the abdomen.
-Your doctor reviews the images to find out if you have gallstones.
+Your doctor reviews the images to gain a better understanding of your anatomy.
+This is typically less good at identifying gallstones, but offers an improved understanding of the surrounding anatomy.

 - Cholescintigraphy (HIDA scan): A radioactive chemical or tracer is injected into a vein in your arm.
-Using imaging, the tracer is followed through your body to detect stones or problems with your gallbladder.
+This tracer is taken up by your liver and excreted into your bile ducts, allowing a functional evaluation of your gallbladder (whether it fills and empties normally).

 - Blood tests: Blood tests may be performed to look for infection, obstruction, pancreatitis, or jaundice.